Updated: Jun 6

 All rice cereals then have a mineral iron (synthetic iron) added to the rice along with added vitamin C to help with absorption.
 The mineral iron used in infant rice cereal is available in the following forms: (i) electrolytic iron; or (ii) reduced iron and must contain at least 20 mg/100 g of iron on a moisture-free basis.

 Some brands of rice cereal also add in other elements like preservatives (anti-oxidant) or maltodextrin (a refined carbohydrate).
 Maltodextrin is generally used as a thickener or filler to increase the volume of processed food or used as a preservative that increases the shelf life of packaged foods.

 Ingredients: Organic rice flour (95%)

 Mineral iron (3mg iron per 100 g prepared)

-Cerelac Baby Cereal: Rice Flour (Contains Soy), Vegetable Oils, Maltodextrin, Vitamin C, Mineral (Iron), Culture (Bifidus), Antioxidants (Mixed Tocopherols Concentrate, Ascorbyl Palmitate).
+Cerelac Baby Rice Cereal: Rice Flour (Contains Soy), Vegetable Oils, Maltodextrin, Vitamin C, Mineral (Iron), Culture (Bifidus), Antioxidants (Mixed Tocopherols Concentrate, ).
 (Iron 2mg/100 g prepared)

-As rice cereal is not a whole food, it provides very little nutrition apart from some Non-haem Iron and highly processed carbohydrate.
-Rice cereal does not contain any other beneficial nutrients for the growth and development of infants such as fats, protein or other key nutrients that usually come packaged with whole food source of iron (haem and non-haem) such as zinc, B12, protein, fat, magnesium, folate, essential amino acids and choline.
+As rice cereal is an ultra-processed food, it is limited in the nutrition it can provide.
+Rice cereal does not contain any other beneficial nutrients for the growth and development of infants such as protein or other key nutrients that usually come packaged with whole food sources of iron (haem and non-haem) such as zinc, B12, protein, fat, magnesium, folate, essential amino acids, and choline.